Multiracial people in South Korea: Race in South Korea

 Race (Hanja: 人種, injong) is the categorization of various human groups based on arbitrary phenotypical features or cultural attributions.
 Race is a social construct that is ever-changing.
 While nowadays social constructs of race, gender, or sexual orientation have been influenced by European or American ("Western") sociological frameworks, this was not always the case.
 Early ideas on race or distinction between peoples in East Asia was greatly influenced by Chinese ideology and philosophy, such as the Hua-Yi distinction.
 According to Hua-Yi, Chinese civilization and those in its periphery, such as Korea, Japan, or Vietnam, were considered to be "civilized", while those outside of China's periphery were considered "barbarians".
-Although this framework on race was heavily Sinocentric, it persisted in the region untl the Early Modern period.
+Although this framework on race was heavily Sinocentric, it persisted in the region until the Early Modern period.

 In more contemporary times, racial frameworks in South Korea have been greatly influenced by the United States, like with many other aspects of South Korean culture and society.

 Discrimination and social stigma

 The Korean Peninsula has historically been homogenous; the predominant ethnic group in both North Korea and South Korea is Koreans.
-However, rising rates of foreign-born residents such as expats and immigrants has lead to a demographic shift in the country.
-Most foreign residents in South Korea are of foreign nationals of Korean ancestry (Gyopo) from China, Central and Southeast Asia.; "Black Koreans" (흑인 혼혈 heugin-honhyeol) and "White Koreans" (백인 혼혈 baegin-honhyeol) are less common, in comparison.
+However, rising rates of foreign-born residents such as expats and immigrants has led to a demographic shift in the country.
+Most foreign residents in South Korea are foreign nationals of Korean ancestry (Gyopo) from China, Central and Southeast Asia.; "Black Koreans" (흑인 혼혈 heugin-honhyeol) and "White Koreans" (백인 혼혈 baegin-honhyeol) are far less common, in comparison.
+The vast majority of intermarriages in South Korea are intercultural, not interracial, with other Asian countries such as Taiwan, Philippines, Vietnam, Thailand, and Mongolia accounting for the vast majority of intermarriages between Koreans and non-Koreans.
+In regards to interracial marriages, European, North American, and broadly “Western” countries such as France, Turkiye, the United States, Canada, and Australia are within the top twenty.
+International marriages account for one tenth of all marriages in the country.
+Nationwide, metropolitain areas, including Seoul, Busan, Incheon, and Gwangju account for the majority of intermarriage rate; on a provincial level excluding the Seoul Capital Area (including Gyeonggi Province), Gangwon, North and South Chungcheong, and North and South Jeolla provinces have all reported an increase in intermarriages and births.

 South Korea is one of the few developed countries to not have anti-discrimination laws, which leaves minority groups, including multiracial or multicultural South Koreans and their families susceptible to discrimination and social ostricization.
 However, the common sentiment among monoracial South Koreans is neutrality and apathy.
 Whenever media, corporations, or individuals express racist or xenophobic rhetoric, it is dismissed under the excuse of East Asia being "isolated", or racism in South Korea not being "as bad" as it is in other countries.
 The lived reality of multiracial individuals and their families contradicts this, however.
 Cases of bullying, workplace discrimination, and physical assault.